pbindustries/Personal-Site-Prod/README.md

 * Use Google Analytics
 * Increase opacity of navbar so i can change the color of text back to white

-# Char Advice
-* add about page next to home page

 # Tips
 * Chrome caches files so if you are developing, use Ctrl+Shift+R to force reload a page